WilliamBolton/williambolton.github.io/content/project/readmission/index.md

 #url_slides: ''
 #url_video: ''

+# Is this a featured project? (true/false)
+featured: False

 # Slides (optional).
 #   Associate this project with Markdown slides.
 #   Simply enter your slide deck's filename without extension.